 - Search for your time-based adverbs (i.e., when, then, suddenly, immediately, always, often, already, finally).
 Time-based adverbs such as suddenly, when, immediately, etc. can distract from action sequences or love scenes.
 Try removing them from the sentence, read the sentence out loud, and see if it works better without it (e.g., Susan immediately bolted out the door, to Susan bolted out the door).
 Many times simply removing a time-based adverbs can make the action much more effective.

-- Sex scenes: The best advice I can give for writing sex scenes is one of the oldest; use the Rule of Three – use at least three of the five senses to make the scene three-dimensional.
+- Love/Sex scenes: The best advice I can give for writing sex scenes is one of the oldest; use the Rule of Three – use at least three of the five senses to make the scene three-dimensional.
 If you have at least sight, taste, smell, etc., it’s a great mechanism for breaking out of writer’s block.
 Paint the scene for the reader.
 For open-door love scenes, while you need the physical elements and who put what where present, remember – great dialogue makes for a great sex scene.

 - The “Find and Replace” feature (sometimes called “Search and Replace”) is an easy way to get rid of bad writing habits that you might not notice when reading straight through your novel.